vokya/english-for-designers-1/05-voice-tone/index.md

 2. Utilizing terminology is reasonable to a certain extent as it adds to the voice personality.
 	- You can always <abbr title="Using a shortened form of a word or phrase.">abbreviate</abbr> terminology.

-3. Keep paragraphs short and sweet - feel free to divide text into smaller sections to improve readability.
+3. Don't be overly formal - keep it fun, this makes it easier for people to reach out to you on their own.

 ## Tone